johnfanv2/LenovoLegionLinux/README.md

 - this is a small hobby project; please be patient and read through this readme carefully before you ask for support
 - if your Lenovo Legion laptop is not supported and you are ready to perform some tests please notify me
 - this is a Linux only tool and will probably also not run in WSL; for Windows use one of the availabe Windows tools

-## Windows
-This is a pure Linux tool.
-If you need tools for Windows, check out:
-* LenovoLegionToolkit
+    - LenovoLegionToolkit
-* LegionFanControl
+    - LegionFanControl

-## Instructions
+## :bulb: Instructions
 Please do the following:
-    - Step: **the installation instructions**
+- Step: **follow installation instructions**
 - Step: **then make the test**
-    - Step: **If tests are succesful, install permantely.**
+- Step: **if tests are succesful, install permantely**
 - Step: **create your fan curve**

 ### Requirements
 You will need to install the following to download and build it.
-If there is an error of any package find the alternative name in your distro install them.
+If there is an error of any package, find the alternative name in your distro install them.

 **Ubuntu/Debian**
 ```bash